 When figuring out how much you can afford, your mortgage broker will also consider the amount you plan to put towards a down payment.

-Explore the Market and Make a Budget
+Make a Budget and Save

 Once you know how much you can afford for a home, you can start looking at houses on the market to see what’s available in your price range.
 Based on the real estate market, you may wonder, should you buy a starter home or continue renting?
 You may need to adjust your expectations for the type of home you want to buy.

 Exploring the market will give you an idea of what you can get and how much you need to save for a down payment.
 While you might not be able to afford your dream home just yet, remember that first-time homebuyers often buy a starter home first and a forever home later on.